 This manual shows how to use the Z-SUITE software correctly.
 The following topics describe step by step all options of our software.
-The hardware requirements for the Z-SUITE are listed below.
+The hardware requirements for Z-SUITE are listed below.

 |Minimum hardware requirements:|